Toe injury compensation claims - Introduction

 The document sets out the work the solicitor will deliver as well as a "success fee".
 This success fee is the percentage that will be taken from your compensation award when your lawyer wins your case.

-You can focus on your recovery, with the knowledge that that there is nothing whatsoever to pay if the case is not successful.
+You can focus on your recovery, with the knowledge that there is nothing whatsoever to pay if the case is not successful.
 You have no hidden charges when working with a Quittance injury-specialist solicitor.